Political Behavior 46(3): 1443–1465 [Link]

 (with Nicholas Haas)

 Abstract.
 Do ideology and partisanship matter in developing countries, or is extant scholarship correct to largely dismiss these factors in favor of an understanding of politics as fundamentally clientelist?
-We study ideology in an online sample (N=2,393) of citizens from across 10 states in India, the world's largest democracy.
+We study ideology in multiple samples of citizens from India, the world's largest democracy.
 Applying ideal point estimation techniques commonly used in research on Western populations, we find firstly that Indian respondents can be placed along a single ideological dimension according to their views on Hindu nationalism, state intervention, and minority rights.
 In contrast, issues frequently used to capture ideological divides in Western countries perform poorly in the Indian context.
 Second, we observe that individuals' ideological placements correlate with their partisan affiliations and reported political behaviors.
 Third, we find in both correlational analyses and an embedded endorsement experiment evidence consistent with a one-party dominant system, wherein feelings toward the ruling Bharatiya Janata Party carry particular import.
 Our findings indicate that ideology is consequential for Indian politics and may differ in important ways from the West, and call for greater attention to the ideologies of those residing in developing country contexts.

 Paper available upon request.
-Carnegie Endowment.
-Hindustan Times.
+[Carnegie Endowment] [Hindustan Times]